rbisdorff/Digraph3/docSphinx/tutorial.rst

     2. If :math:`r(x\,S\,y) < 0.0` it is more *False* than *True* that *x outranks y*, i.e. alternative x is **not** at least as well performing than alternative y **and** there is no considerable positive performance difference observed in favour of x,
     3. If :math:`r(x\,S\,y) = 0.0` it is *indeterminate* whether *x outranks y or not*.

-The resulting bipolarly valued outranking relation may be inspected with the following command.
+The resulting bipolar-valued outranking relation may be inspected with the following command.

 	>>> odg.showRelationTable()
 	* ---- Relation Table -----